a11smiles/WellArchitected-OpenHack/challenges/ch2/README.md

 * Release pipelines must contain gates in order to deploy to the production environments.
 * The infrastructure release pipeline must contain a step for displaying the potential changes in the environment _before_ the changes are applied.
 This step much come before the actual deployment step to allow the IT team to view the effects of the deployment prior to it being executed.
 * Create and demonstrate restrictions for specific SKUs in Azure Bicep scripts to limit which SKUs are allowed to be used for deploying resources.
+* Two environments in the cloud have been created&mdash;development and production.
 * Plan a strategy for future deployments&mdash;whether in this current environment configuration or a planned, future environment configuration from _Challenge 1_&mdash;that will allow Woodgrove Bank to conduct deployments _without_ requiring any downtime.
 Discuss this strategy with your coach.

 ## Success tips